rudifa/ios-gameofchats/README.md

 Adds the bubbleView to the ChatMessageCell and adjusts its size to the message text.
 At this stage, messages from both chat partners appear in blue bubbles.

-### Ep 14 - Gray Chat Bubbles and Main Messages Bug Fix
+### Ep 14 - Grey Chat Bubbles and Main Messages Bug Fix

+Adds the modifiers to bubbleView, to distinguish to/from bubbles in position, color and presence of the chat partner's image.

+Adds a hack to keep the number of tableView.reloadData in MessageView to a minimum.

+### Ep 15 - How to Implement Interactive Keyboard